A scale and clean will cost around $200 without extras or be free in most basic extras policies.

 What does a scale and clean cost?

 How much a scale and clean costs depends on your dentist and whether you have extras cover.
-Most extras policies include a scale and clean as part of general dental services and a basic policy can cost as little as $12 per month.
+Most extras policies include a scale and clean as part of general dental services and a basic policy can cost around $12 per month.

 Prices are based on a single female living in Sydney, NSW.